How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 Boring.
 That's a feature.

-For the first ninety days, train your whole body each session, three times a week, built around a handful of movement patterns rather than a list of muscles:
+For the first ninety days, train your whole body each session, three times a week — built around a handful of movement patterns instead of a long list of muscles:

 - Push something away from you (push-up, machine chest press, overhead press)